 The Archbishop in Council of the Diocese has approved a Code of Conduct for Child Safety for the diocese.

-Clergy and lay leaders and those engaged in child related work are asked to sign the Statement of Commitment to the Code and forward it to the Parish Child Safe Officer.
+Clergy and lay leaders and those engaged in child related work are asked to sign the Statement of Commitment for Child Safety and forward it to the Parish Child Safe Officer.

 - As leader of the parish, are you familiar with the provisions of the Code?